NateEag/how-i-code/drafts/daily-routine.rst

 off five minutes before lunchtime so you have a few minutes to save state on your current task.

-Do information triage (see that section), but constrain it to at most 20 minutes.
+Do information triage (see that section), but constrain it to at most fifteen minutes.
 As the process itself notes, by definition, once you're done you should know what your goals are for the day.

 Now that I've gotten up to date on what's happening in the projects, define my goals for the day in the shared task tracker.